matsens/erick/_posts/2020-01-04-2nd-gen-interactive-shell.md

 to tab-complete through these files is a pain, because I actually want to choose a file by the text portion of the descriptor, which is past the date.

-Thus we can use _fuzzy finding_, which allows us to use arbitrary substrings to find what I want.
+What we really want is _fuzzy finding_, which allows us to match via partial substring matches.
-This is available [in GitHub](https://github.com/blog/793-introducing-the-file-finder) for finding files, and actually even in the Chrome address bar.
+By this I mean that arbitrary substrings of your query string get matched with arbitrary substrings of your target strings, in an ordered fashion (see below for an example).
-With fuzzy finding, you can just type substrings of your desired string and the matcher will find items that contain those substrings.
+This is available [as part of the GitHub web interface](https://github.com/blog/793-introducing-the-file-finder) for finding files, and actually even in the Chrome address bar.

 [fzf](https://github.com/junegunn/fzf) brings fuzzy finding to the shell.
 For example, if I want the posts from 2015 that contain `galaxy`, I could type `2015galaxy`, and 💥: